I'm trying to choose between a few different wheels, assuming I find them to purchase. My car is a 2014 billet silver RT.

 Everyone is welcome and encouraged to share their opinion.
 Thanks in advance everyone.

-I agree with POWERMAN.
 I love a dark wheel on a light car.
 I think chrome gets lost on a lighter color car, such as white or silver.
-Love that 5 spoke wheel!!!

 I must say I disagree with this opinion.
 Black wheels, particularly matte black wheels, almost completely disappear in a high contrast setting.
 Black wheels, black tires, and black wheel wells are a recipe for a Black Hole.
 If you just paid $$$$ for a new wheel set, would you want it to show it off like this 370z? (and I didn't cherry pick this picture, there are many others like it)